 Keywords: Hippocampus, Schizophrenia, Memory, Spatial Cognition, fMRI, Sleep-Paralysis Hallucinations

-My research interests focus on functions mediated by the medial temporal lobe, including primarily memory and spatial cognition.
-I am particularly interested in the applications of this study area and approach to understanding functional consequences of medial-temporal abnormalities in clinical conditions such as schizophrenia.
-Through my study of schizophrenia, I hope to inform and test theories of normal cognition.
+My research interests focus on functions mediated by the medial-temporal lobe, including primarily memory and spatial cognition.
+I am particularly interested in the applications of this study area and approach to understanding functional consequences of medial-temporal abnormalities in clinical conditions such as schizophrenia, depression, and post-traumatic stress disorder.
+Through studies with healthy and clinical samples, my lab also hopes to inform and test theories of normal cognition.
 In this vein, I have moved from being primarily a behavioural neuroscientist using rodent models of cognition (Graduate studies, U Waterloo) to that of a cognitive neuroscientist studying human conditions via neuropsychological, cognitive-science, and neuroimaging methods (Post-doctoral studies, Center for Addiction & Mental Health/ U Toronto).
-Additionally, our lab has been exploring the effects of ketamine on cognition, intelligence assessment, and the spatial and temporal nature of multimodal hallucinations accompanying sleep paralysis.
-The combination of these perspectives has made valuable contributions to my current research approach at Ryerson University.
-Some current research questions in our lab include:
+Our lab has also been exploring the effects of recreational drug use on cognition, intelligence assessment, and the spatial and temporal nature of multimodal hallucinations accompanying sleep paralysis.
+The combination of these perspectives has made valuable contributions to our current research approach at Ryerson University.
+Some recent research questions in our lab include:

-- Are functional hippocampal abnormalities in Schizophrenia regionally specific?
+- Are functional abnormalities in the medial-temporal lobe associated with schizophrenia and PTSD regionally specific?

-- How are forms of memory and mnemonic processes differentially aberrant across the schizophrenia spectrum and among users of the drug ketamine?
+- How are forms of memory and mnemonic processes differentially aberrant across the schizophrenia spectrum and among users of recreational drugs like ketamine and cannabis?

-- How do emotional and self-referential thought processes contribute to memory and symptoms of psychosis?
+- How do emotional and self-referential thought processes contribute to memory of one’s past, future thoughts, and symptoms of psychopathology (psychosis, depression)?

-I teach undergraduate and graduate courses in Psychopharmacology and Clinical Psychopharmacology, respectively, Brain and Behaviour, Research Methods in Psychology, and The Psychology of Thinking.
+I teach undergraduate courses on Brain and Behaviour, Psychopharmacology, Research Methods in Psychology, and The Psychology of Thinking.
+I also teach graduate-level courses in Human Brain Anatomy and and Clinical Psychopharmacology.
 Through these courses I aim to enhance students’ appreciation of the brain and cognition, the role that neurochemicals play in normal daily life, as well as in addiction and mental illness, from the neural level to thought and behaviour, as well as statistical and research methods in psychology.

 Girard, T.A., Christensen, B.K., & Rizvi, S. (2010).
 Visual-spatial episodic memory in Schizophrenia: A multiple systems framework.
 Neuropsychology, 24 (3), 368-378.